miriamkos/rdm-configurable-content-donders/doc/help/user-manual/access-shared-data/reviewer-access.rst

 As an editor, you can share the 'reviewer access URL' (only) with the reviewers.
 The reviewers can then anonymously access and download the data collection.

-The reviewer access URL will lead you to the Data Sharing Collection page on the :ref:`Donders Repository webportal <https://data.donders.ru.nl>`:
+The reviewer access URL will lead you to the Data Sharing Collection page on the `Donders Repository webportal <https://data.donders.ru.nl>`_:

 .. figure:: images/reviewer_access.png